Metroid Prime 4: Beyond – Everything we know so far about the upcoming Switch game

 (Image credit: Nintendo)

-During a recent Nintendo Direct, we also saw that psychic abilities will be a new feature in the gameplay.
-You'll be able to use these powers to solve puzzles around the map, and control beams as you face off against enemies as well.
-From the most recent trailer for Metroid Prime 4, these new abilities will play a large part in the story as well.
+During a Nintendo Direct a few months ago, we also saw that psychic abilities will be a new feature in the gameplay.
+You'll be able to use these powers to solve puzzles around the map and control beams as you face off against enemies.
+From the most recent trailer for Metroid Prime 4, these new abilities will play a large part in the story, too.

 The Metroid Prime 4: Beyond Switch 2 Edition will also make use of the Switch 2's new Joy-Con controller mouse-function, for more "intuitive gameplay".
-We saw during the Direct Showcase how this can be effectively used to direct and aim Samus' arm canon.
+We saw during the Direct Showcase how this can be effectively used to direct and aim Samus' arm canon, and after checking it in the game, it proves to work very well.

 If you're looking to get a better idea of how Metroid Prime 4: Beyond may play, be sure to check out our glowing Metroid Prime Remastered review - which should convince you to pick up the classic!